 Ishikawa Wajima Urushi Art Museum

-This modern museum, about a 15-minute walk west of the former train station, has a large, rotating collection of lacquerware in...
+This modern museum about a 15-minute walk west of the former train station, has a large, rotating collection of lacquerware in galleries...

-A selection of the impressive illuminated lacquered floats used in the Wajima Taisai festival, some up to 15m tall, is on display in...
+Here you can view a selection of the impressive illuminated lacquered floats used in the Wajima Taisai festival, some up to 15m tall:...

-This entertaining morning market features a few hundred aging fishwives hawking fresh off-the-trawler seafood, lacquerware, pottery and...
+This entertaining morning market features a few hundred ageing fishwives hawking fresh-off-the-trawler seafood, lacquerware, pottery and...

 A popular local haunt for generations, you'll be hard pressed to better experience seafood elsewhere in Japan.
-Purists should keep it simple and go for the sashimi moriawase (¥1500).
-They also do a mean version of katsudon (¥1000).
+Purists should keep it simple and go for the sashimi moriawase (sashimi of the day, ¥1500).
+They also do a mean version of katsudon (crumbed pork cutlet on rice, ¥1000).